-Word-of-mouth, based on the personal experiences of countless Lompoc residents, has been deplorable for years.
-That’s no secret.
-Those who’ve experienced or witnessed poor care have often told their stories in social media.
-But in most cases those stories have only been shared with family and close friends.
-We are a group of concerned citizens who now want to make things better by generating an open and frank public discussion on the poor care provided at the Lompoc Valley Medical Center.
+Based on the personal experiences of countless Lompoc residents, word-of-mouth has been deplorable for years.
+Some who’ve experienced or witnessed poor care have told their stories in social media.
+But in most cases, those stories have only been shared with family, friends, and neighbors.

-In July 2016 the Centers for Medicare and Medicaid (CMS) rated LVMC in the lower 18% of hospitals nationwide.
+In September 2017 the Centers for Medicare and Medicaid (CMS) again rated LVMC in the lower 15.7% of hospitals nationwide.
 LVMC is rated lower than any other hospital in Santa Barbara or San Luis Obispo counties.